ferasboulala/five-dof-robot-arm/README.md

   6. Battery with voltage regulators depending on the servos you're using.
 Most likely 5V regulators and a 7.4V Lipo will do just fine.

 # C. Installation
   1. Prepare all the hardware.
 Refer to the arduino code found in arduino_implementation.
+Make sure that all grounds are connected.
   2. Download all the software.
   3. $ roscore
   4. $ roslaunch five_dof_arm five_dof_arm_control.launch